facebook/react/packages/create-subscription/README.md

 import { createSubscription } from "create-subscription";

 // Start with a simple component.
-// In this case, it's a functional component, but it could have been a class. function FollowerComponent({ followersCount }) {
+// In this case, it's a function component, but it could have been a class. function FollowerComponent({ followersCount }) {
   return <div>You have {followersCount} followers!</div>;
 }